 - What tests or studies were done after the stroke (CT Scan, MRI Scan, Carotid Ultrasound, etc)

 - What were your symptoms at the time of the stroke?

 - Do you have any lasting neurological deficits or other residual effects from the stroke?

 - Do you have any other conditions that increase your chance of another stroke like hypertension, diabetes, coronary artery disease, or high cholesterol?

 - What medications are you taking due to your stroke?

-It is important that your life insurance agent gets the answers to all these questions.
+If your insurance agent gets the answers to these questions, they can present your application in the best light.
 If your application is missing information about your stroke, it raises a red flag for the insurance underwriter and your chance of a rejection or badly rated policy jump up.